mit-gfx/CDFG-website/collections/_team/jie-xu.md

 title: Jie Xu
 ---

-[**Jie Xu**](http://people.csail.mit.edu/jiex/) is a graduate student in Computer Science who joined the CFG in September 2016.
+[**Jie Xu**](http://people.csail.mit.edu/jiex/) is a graduate student in Computer Science who joined the CDFG in September 2016.
 He obtained his Bachelor's degree at Tsinghua University in 2016.